• Skip to main content

 This is especially advised if you’re over 40 years old.
 If you don’t have these conditions and are 40 years old and below, don’t rush into doing heavy exercises.
 Start with slow exercise routines.

-#2 – Build up your workouts by gradually increasing either the intensity of your workouts or the frequency.
+#2 – Build up your workouts by gradually increasing either the intensity of your workouts or frequency.
 Gradually increasing workouts will help you avoid any injury and muscle soreness.

-It’s safe to stick with 30 minutes of moderate intensity cardio exercise per day at this point.
+It’s safe to stick with 30 minutes of moderate-intensity cardio exercise per day at this point.
 The 30 minutes can be broken down into three 10-minute workouts or two 15-minute workouts, whichever you find comfortable doing.

 #3 – Add some strength training exercises two times a week.
 Also, incorporate daily cardio-pumping activities like biking or any sport you enjoy playing with your family.
 If you’re not in a rush, consider taking the stairs instead of the elevator.
 Do some gardening in your spare time.
 The important thing is to stay active.